Will Benson Preview, Player Props: Reds vs. Diamondbacks

 Will Benson At The Plate

-- Benson is hitting .277 with 11 doubles, six triples, seven home runs and 33 walks.
+- Benson has 11 doubles, six triples, eight home runs and 34 walks while batting .278.

-- In 9.3% of his games this season, he has hit a home run, and 2.9% of his trips to the dish.
+- In 10.5% of his games this year, he has hit a home run, and 3.3% of his trips to the plate.

-- In 13 games this year (17.3%), Benson has picked up an RBI, and in six of those games (8.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 18.4% of his games this season, Benson has had at least one RBI.
+He's picked up more than one in 9.2% and driven in three or more of his team's runs in two contests.

+- In 31 of 76 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.